michelhofmans/dataminer-docs/dataminer-overview/Support Services/Support_services_agreement.md

 ### Precedence

-In the event of conflict between the Support Services Terms and this Schedule 1 – Continuity, then the provisions of this Schedule 1 – Continuity shall prevail in relation to the clauses contained in the Support Services Terms.
+In the event of conflict between the Support Services Terms and this Schedule 1 – Support Plan, then the provisions of this Schedule 1 – Support Plan shall prevail in relation to the clauses contained in the Support Services Terms.

 ### Issue priorities